 Fear, then, is a double-edged sword that can be beneficial for stocks in an internally strong environment, but detrimental to stocks when the market’s backdrop is technically weak.

 When the new 52-week lows are steadily increasing, fear is most likely to drive stock prices lower.
-And that’s what’s happening now: The number of 52-week lows among NYSE stocks is 278, up from the 80-90 range last week.
-So we’re well above the 40 threshold, even after the market rally in the second half of March.
-And it’s getting worse, as sellers have returned in droves during the first week of April.
-So that next market correction might not be far off.
+And that’s what’s happening now: The number of 52-week lows among NYSE stocks is 850, up from the 80-90 range last week.
+So we’re well above the 40 threshold.
+And it’s getting worse, as sellers have returned in droves during the first weeks of June.
+So that next leg down might not be far off.